 Previously published work: Submissions should consist of original work (not yet accepted for publication).
 If the work is a continuation of previously published work, the submission should focus on the contribution over what has already been published.
 We encourage students to see this as an opportunity to get early feedback and exposure for the work they plan to submit to the next POPL.

-Collaborative work: Students are encouraged to submit work they have been conducting in collaboration with others, including advisors, internship mentors, or other students.
-However, submissions are individual, so they must focus on the contributions of the student.
+Collaborative work: Graduate students are encouraged to submit work they have been conducting in collaboration with others, including advisors, internship mentors, or other students.
+However, graduate submissions are individual, so they must focus on the contributions of the student.

 Call for Submissions